GaiaViz/docs/2. Operating GaiaViz- interface and tools/Keyboard and Mouse.md

 ---
 title: Keyboard and Mouse
 layout: home
-parent: Interface and tools
+parent: Operating GaiaViz
 ---
 # Keyboard and Mouse Behavior
 GaiaViz is designed to be controlled simultaneously by the mouse and the keyboard.
-They behave independant
+They behave independantly.